 A narrower lens that zooms in on CSS highlights the need for increased funding to support the complete transformation to the 2Gen model.
-Increased funding can enhance not only the supportive services provided to clients, but also staffing within CSS to meet the spirit of the 2Gen model.
+Increased funding can enhance not only the supportive services provided to parents, but also staffing within CSS to meet the spirit of the 2Gen model.

 Specialized caseworker staffing for the 2Gen Project is not currently sustainable based on the limited funding available in many counties at this time.
 Only two counties participating in the pilot study have been able to set aside the funding to maintain dedicated 2Gen caseworkers with specialized caseloads.
 The caseworkers with specialized 2Gen caseloads have expressed less stress and frustration with the pilot study process and the provision of 2Gen services to parents.
 These caseworkers describe feeling more competent and confident in their work.
-It will be important to see if the positive reporting by caseworkers who only provide 2Gen services translates to better outcomes in the impact study.
 In terms of program design, CSS leadership who reported having more time, energy, and resources to invest in the 2Gen Project facilitated more extensive and comprehensive partnerships.
 They reported being better able to find creative solutions to systems-level problems.
-This positive reporting may also translate to better outcomes in the impact study.